4d-go-mobile/sdk/docs/EditActionHasUniqueTask.md

 ### for all type of action (doable quickly)

-> :bulb: We could imagine have some definition by action, not only "edit" one.
-For that for instance a new boolean `hasUniqueTask` could be in the future added to the action json (or if we have time)
+We could imagine have some definition by action, not only "edit" one.
+For that for instance a new boolean `hasUniqueTask` could be added to the action json

+#### for android

+Inside `app/src/main/assets/actions.json` by action you could add `hasUniqueTask` to true

 #### for iOS

-in storyboards definition inside `userDefinedRuntimeAttribute`
+in storyboards definition inside `userDefinedRuntimeAttribute`, find your action and edit in the one line json, the `hasUniqueTask` to true

-#### for android

-Inside `app/src/main/assets/actions.json` by action

-#### allow to set action task unique in mobile project editor (will not do it)
+#### allow to set action task unique in mobile project editor (IMPORTANT: will not do it)

-adding for all in mobile project editor a way to edit project to set true or false by action
+adding for all in mobile project editor a way to edit project to set true or false by action ie. a checkbox